pip-services/pip-services-docs/content/en/conceptual/messaging/mqtt/_index.md

 After our connection is ready, we can create a message and send it to our app.
 To create a message, we use the MessageEnvelope component from the messaging module.
 This class takes the correlationId, the message type, and the message as input parameters.

 Once we have our message envelope, we can use the send()/sendAsync() to send a message to our app.
 This method has the correlationId and the message envelope as input parameters.
-The example below shows how to send a message of type “mymessage” containing the text “ABC123”.
+The example below shows how to send a message of type "mymessage" containing the text "ABC123".

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}